Rising Damp usually occurs when unprotected porous materials (e.g. bricks and stone) come into contact with damp earth.

 Tanking provides a cementitious barrier to prevent water ingress below external ground levels.

 We offer a wide range of products to combat the effects of condensation including mould removal and prevention kits.

 To discuss your requirements please email us, and we’ll get back to you as soon as we can.
 Or call us on Freephone 0800 317763, or any of the alternative numbers provided on the contact page.

-For basement and cellar conversions and new build please visit the web site of our sister company, Oxford Basements.
+For basement and cellar conversions please visit the web site of our sister company, Oxford Basements.